Top 10 Beaches in Maine

 Maine has so many beautiful beaches, it would be hard to see all of them in one trip.
 From stretches of beautiful white sand to smaller, rockier shores, Maine beaches have something for everyone - whether you like to simply relax in the sand or swim and surf in the waves.
-Southern Maine is home to smooth sandy beaches while further up the coast State Parks are more secluded and scenic, offering an array of water sports and campsites.
+Southern Maine beaches are smooth and sandy while further up the coast State Parks are more secluded and scenic, offering an array of tidal pools, water sports and campsites.

 Maine beaches are also ideal for families due to their soft sand, tidal pools and gentle surf; plus many Maine beaches are watched by trained lifeguards during the summer.
 So grab your swimsuit and check out some of our favorite Maine beaches.

 Chances are, if you're hitting the beach, a fresh baked Maine lobster is on the menu to be checked off the list of things to do in the area.
 As popular vacation destinations, Maine beaches also offer prime beachfront lodgings.